MaksymT17/encoder7bit/README.md

 Also, the input string will be checked if inside only [ASCII](https://en.wikipedia.org/wiki/ASCII) symbols, otherwise encode will return fail.

 ## decoding:
 Decoding string into the allocated output string.
 Where every 7 bits of data will be used for decoded byte and the most significant byte will be set to 0.
-Important is that inside of decoding new string will be allocated, which means a user of this function(decode) should take care of freeing returned(decoded) string.

 ## byte length:
 According to rules of encoding where 8bits will be compressed to 7bits, which means that output[(encoded/compressed)](https://en.wikipedia.org/wiki/Binary_code#Coding_systems) string length will be reduced on 1 bit per byte.